Joseph Szustakowski, PhD - Bristol Myers Squibb

 Vice President, Translational Bioinformatics, Informatics and Predictive Sciences

-Joe Szustakowski is an executive director of Translational Bioinformatics at Bristol-Myers Squibb.
-This rapidly growing, diverse team of computational scientists works to understand the complexities of big biological data in order to better inform the clinical approach to research in a number of therapeutic areas, including cancer.
+Joe Szustakowski serves as vice president of the Translational Medicine Bioinformatics, Informatics and Predictive Sciences team at Bristol Myers Squibb.
+This diverse team of computational scientists works to understand the complexities of big biological data in order to better inform the clinical approach to research across all therapeutic areas of focus at Bristol Myers Squibb.
 Their goal is to uncover new clinical insights or patterns, which in some cases, lead to more precise and efficacious therapies for patients.

-“I really enjoy diving into complex, messy problems, where you've got to find ways to break them down into chunks that are tractable but all relate back to each other,” Joe says.
+“I really enjoy diving into complex, messy problems, where you've got to find ways to break them down into chunks that are tractable but all relate back to each other,” said Szustakowski.

 While in graduate school, he served as a consultant at Compaq, where he spent time working on the Human Genome Project.
 There, Joe was part of the genome annotation group responsible for analyzing and interpreting the first draft of the human genome, published in Nature in 2001.

 Joe graduated from the University at Buffalo with a bachelor of science in physics, and went on to earn his PhD in biomedical engineering from Boston University.

 Since joining Bristol Myers Squibb, Joe has played an integral role in growing the translational bioinformatics capability.
 On Joe’s team there is a great deal of diversity in terms of training and background, with scientists having disciplines in areas like physics, biology, chemistry and even Talmudic law.
 This diverse group of individuals brings a unique perspective to the complex data being analyzed.

 “Very few of us have degrees in bioinformatics, and that’s one of the things I love about it,” said Szustakowski.
 “By harnessing that diversity, you can discover solutions together that never would have been found individually.”